Compression fronts from fast radio bursts: Stochastic heating zone

-The zone of stochastic heating ($\tomB>\tom$) is larger than one might expect from the ratio $\tomBu/\tomu$ (\Eq~\ref{eq:tomBu}).
-Even when $\tomB<\tom$ in the upstream plasma, the condition $\tomB>\tom$ can be met inside the wave packet as a result of the fluid acceleration and compression: acceleration reduces $\tom$ and compression increases $\tomB$.
+The transition from regular oscillations to stochastic heating is well defined on the $a$-$b$ plane (Figure~\ref{fig:trans}).
+The transition curve $b=\bs(a)$ is approximately described by \Eq~(\ref{eq:trans}).
+Even when $\bup\ll 1$ in the upstream plasma ahead of the FRB, the condition $b>\bs$ can be met inside the wave packet where the fluid is accelerated and compressed.
+Compression increases $\tomB$ and acceleration reduces $\tom$, so their ratio $b=\tomB/\tom$ is increased.